All Episodes

 I mean, that is a very significant ask by the judge.

-And now that we see these text messages, Sean, it reveals so much of it it answers so many of our questions, right?
+And now that we see these text messages, Sean, it reveals so much of it, it answers so many of our questions, right?

 Because we kept asking, why did he recuse himself after that?

-Everybody kept it.
+Everybody kept saying that.

 It never made sense, right?